Free US Shipping for orders $49+

 • GundryMD Bars

-• Keto Bars: Almond Butter Brownie, Salted Caramel, Lemon Poppyseed, Chocolate Chip Cookie Dough
+• Perfect Keto Bars: Almond Butter Brownie, Salted Caramel, and Chocolate Chip Cookie Dough

-• MariGold Bars: ChocoNut, Pure Joy, Espresso, Ginger Coconut
+• MariGold Bars: ChocoNut, Pure Joy, Espresso, and Ginger Coconut

 • Primal Kitchen Bars: Almond Spice and Coconut Lime